Telegram (software): xAI

+Business

-The company was initially supported by its CEO's personal funds after the sale of his stake in VK.
-In January 2018, it launched a private placement and collected $1.7 billion from investors such as Kleiner Perkins, Sequoia Capital and Benchmark.
-After the shutdown of the TON project, the company needed to repay the investors the money that was not spent on the development during 2018 and the beginning of 2019, when the project was active.
+The company was initially supported by founding CEO Pavel Durov's personal funds after the sale of his stake in VK.
+In January 2018, it launched a private placement and collected $1.7 billion from investors such as Kleiner Perkins, Sequoia Capital, and Benchmark.
+After the shutdown of the TON project, the company needed to repay the investors the money that was not spent on its development during 2018 and the beginning of 2019, while the project was active.

 On 15 March 2021, Telegram conducted a five-year public bonds placement worth $1 billion.
 The funding was required to cover the debts amounting to $625.7 million, including $433 million to investors who bought futures for Gram tokens in 2018 and included purchasers such as David Yakobashvili.
-On 23 March, Telegram also sold additional bonds worth $150 million to the Abu Dhabi Mubadala Investment Company and Abu Dhabi Catalyst Partners.
+On 23 March, Telegram sold additional bonds worth $150 million to the Abu Dhabi Mubadala Investment Company and Abu Dhabi Catalyst Partners.

 A day later, the Mubadala Investment Company stated that Russia's sovereign wealth fund participated in its deal undisclosed through the Russia-UAE joint investment platform to buy convertible bonds.
 A Telegram spokesperson stated: "RDIF is not in the list of investors we sold bonds to.
-We wouldn’t be open to any transaction with this fund" and "[t]he funds that did invest, including Mubadala, confirmed to us that RDIF was not among their LPs [limited partners]."
+We wouldn't be open to any transaction with this fund" and "[t]he funds that did invest, including Mubadala, confirmed to us that RDIF was not among their LPs [limited partners]."
 According to the contract, the holders of the bonds will be provided with an option to convert them to shares at a 10% discount if the company conducts an open IPO.

-The company's CEO has stated that the move aimed to "enable Telegram to continue growing globally while sticking to its values and remaining independent".
+Durov stated that the move aimed to "enable Telegram to continue growing globally while sticking to its values and remaining independent".
 According to press reports, prior to the bonds placement, Durov had rejected an investment offer for a 5–10% stake in the company as well as several undisclosed ones, valuing the company in a $30–40 billion range.
+In March 2024, Telegram sold an additional $330 million in bonds.
+Durov said the bond sale "will further solidify our position as an independent platform that is able to challenge the 'Goliaths' of our industry".